narenz/ShoppingAppReact/README.md

 # Things that could have been improved

-- Could have used Redux to manage the APP state instead of maintaining in the App component
 - Could have added basic Bootstrap3 CSS to improve the basic UI
 - Better test coverage but as I run out of time
 - Could have improved npm install performance by productionising the create-react-app